crawl/crawl-sdl/Xcode/SDL/pkg-support/Readme SDL Developer.txt

 	instead of /Library/Frameworks, you will need to update the location of the SDL.framework in the "Groups & Files" browser.

-	** For Xcode users using Project Builder templates, you may want to convert the project to native Xcode targets since our current templates are Project Builder based.
-	Go to the Menu->Project->Upgrade All Targets to Native

 	The project templates we provide are:
 	- SDL Application